Each Fall Semester Westmont's Global Health Uganda

 - GE Reading Imaginative Literature: African Literature (3 units)

-- GE Performing or Interpreting the Arts: Community Art in Uganda
+- GE Working Artistically: Community Art in Uganda (3 units)

 - GE Modern Language:

 - Luganda I & II (6 units-can fit in one semester)

 - Kiswahili I (3 units)